CristianGTrandafir/SetTheoryDSL/README.md

 Macro has 2 parameters.
 The first is an Identifier command for the macro name you want to create.
-The second is an ArithExp command for the set of steps you want to bind the name to.
+The second is any of the other commands listed here for the set of steps you want to bind the name to.

 UseMacro has 1 parameter.
 The first is an Identifier command for the macro name you want to use.

+Scope has 3 parameters.
+The first is an Identifier command for the scope name you want to create.
+The second is an Identifier command for the scope hierarchy you want to create your new scope in.
+Every scope starts with the string "main".
+Make sure that when you specify a scope hierarchy you delimit each instance with a "."
+For example, "main.scope1.scope2".
+The third is any other command listed here.

 The Set operations are Union, Intersection, Difference, Symmetric (Difference), and (Cartesian) Product.
 Each take 2 Identifiers as their parameters.